Driving Like Yourself: A Benchmark for Closed-Loop Personalized End-to-End Autonomous Driving

 \subsection{Personalized Autonomous Driving}

 Personalized autonomous driving (PAD) aims to adapt vehicle behavior to individual driver preferences \cite{eboli2017drivers}.
+Although E2E-AD has advanced significantly, most existing PAD methods are not designed for fully end-to-end deployment.
 Early studies focused on specific driving behaviors, such as car-following \cite{zhao2022personalized}, lane-changing \cite{liao2023driver}, and ramp-merging \cite{li2023personalized}, using techniques like Inverse Reinforcement Learning (IRL), digital twins, or context encoding.
 More recently, large language models (LLMs) have been incorporated to enable interpretable control, for example, D2E translates user intentions into executable instructions \cite{cui2024personalized}, and PADriver combines streaming frames with personalized textual prompts \cite{kou2025padriver}.
-MAVERIC proposes a data-driven end-to-end approach for personalized driving \cite{schrum2024maveric}, while StyleDrive leverages a fine-tuned vision-language model to realize end-to-end personalized driving, fusing scene topology with dynamic agent interactions \cite{hao2025styledrive}.
+MAVERIC proposes a data-driven approach for personalized driving \cite{schrum2024maveric}, while StyleDrive leverages a fine-tuned vision-language model to realize end-to-end personalized driving, fusing scene topology with dynamic agent interactions \cite{hao2025styledrive}.
 Despite these advances, existing methods remain limited: style labels are coarse-grained, trajectory-level fine-grained style representations are not learned, and a general end-to-end framework for safe and efficient personalization is still lacking.